First Constraint on P-odd/T-odd Cross Section in Polarized Neutron Transmission through Transversely Polarized $^{139}$La: Conclusion

 \section{Conclusion}

-We have extended the density matrix formalism for polarized-neutron transmission through transversely polarized $^{139}$La taking into account the explicit forward scattering amplitude.
-Applying the formalism to existing transmission data, we obtained $|W_T| < 6.4~{\rm eV},\,\,|\Delta\sigma_{\not T\not P}| < 1.2\times10^2~{\rm b}$ with 90\% C.L.
-Although the sensitivity achieved here, expressed in terms of $W_T$, is intrinsically many orders of magnitude lower than the reach anticipated for future dedicated searches, our analysis validates the methodology on real data and provides practical guidance for optimizing the configuration of next‑generation TRIV experiments.
+We have extended the density matrix formalism for polarized-neutron transmission through transversely polarized $^{139}$La by explicitly incorporating the forward scattering amplitude.
+Applying the formalism to the existing transmission data, we obtained an upper limit of $|W_T| < 15~\mathrm{eV}$ at the 90\% confidence level, corresponding to an order-of-magnitude estimate of $|W_T/W| \lesssim 10^4$ for a representative value of $W \sim 1~\mathrm{meV}$~\cite{Frankle1991,Bowman1990,Fadeev2019}.
+Although this sensitivity remains many orders of magnitude above that anticipated for future dedicated searches, the present analysis validates the methodology using real experimental data.
+These results provide practical guidance for optimizing next-generation TRIV experiments.
 For example, the model study in Ref.~\cite{Bowman2014} projects a statistical sensitivity to $W_T/W$ at the level of $10^{-6}$; see also Ref.~\cite{Flambaum2022} for a complementary statistical treatment and sensitivity scaling.